h-fuzzy-logic/blog/_drafts/debugging-docker-with-visual-studio-code.md

   * Docker, with a docker-compose with three services: application, database, and front end
   * The application was set to run on one port (8000)
 * Was able to use docker-command to manually build the container, run the application, and add test data using the command line
-* Worked on this during March 2020, used Visual Studio Code version 1.43.0, on macOS Mojave
+* Worked on this during March 2020, with Visual Studio Code version 1.43.0, on macOS Mojave

-<h1 class="h4">How Visual Studio Code can help</h1>
+<h1 class="h4">How Visual Studio Code can help with the development process</h1>
 * Build the Docker container and run the application, as specified by the docker-compose.yml
 * Attach to the source code in the container (to allow code edits)
 * Debug services in the container (on a port different from 8000, which is where the application was running)